jakob-bagterp/timer-for-python/docs/project/donate.md

 [![Downloads](https://static.pepy.tech/badge/timer-for-python)](https://pepy.tech/project/timer-for-python)

+If you have already downloaded and tried the package, perhaps you would like to support its development?

 ## How to Support
 Your support – whether through contributions, feedback, or simply spreading the word – is vital to help us maintain and continue enhancing the project for everyone.